 Taj Mahal, it is…

-We couldn’t resist anymore and entered thru the gate.
+We couldn’t resist anymore and entered through the gate.
 We were shocked to see thousands of people even on a regular weekday.
-But then yes above all, the tall white structure standing at a distance radiating with the sun is a moment that our hearts will be filled with love, our mouths will be aww-stuck and eyes feast with happiness.
+But then yes above all, the tall white structure standing at a distance radiating with the sun is a moment that our hearts will be filled with love, our mouths will be aww-stuck and our eyes feast with happiness.

 The Great Taj Mahal